irisfaustina/langchain-playground/README.md

 ## langchain-setup

-Based on Langchain official tutorials.
+This setup is based on Langchain official tutorials.

 Featured frameworks include Langchain for invoking LLMs, Langgraph for agentic architecture, and Langsmith for orchestration.